The development of the Smart Industry as close as possible to your industry

 Industry 4.0 refers to the “intelligent” factory or the so-called factory of the future using new digital technologies.
 These include the Internet of Things, collaborative robots, augmented reality, 3D printing, big data and artificial intelligence.
 These various digital technologies facilitate human work by automating repetitive tasks.

 Industry 4.0 allows the implementation of a flexible production system with intelligent equipment that communicates with each other constantly, which generates a large volume of data available for exploitation (notion of big data).
 One of the challenges is to increase production flexibility and efficiency while reducing production costs, such as energy consumption and labour costs.

 Is Industry 4.0 suitable for all industrial sectors?

 Transforming the industry through digital technologies contributes to rethinking its economic model, while offering new sources of growth.

 Indeed, digital technologies generate new opportunities for value creation by giving industrial companies the possibility to optimize their production system but also to review their positioning in the value chain.

 In 1990, industry represented 22% of French GDP.
 Today it represents only 11%.

-Whatever their size or sector of activity, all traditional industries are or will be impacted by these innovative digital technologies.
+Whatever their size or sector of activity, all traditional industries are or will be impacted by these innovative digital technologies for factories.
 They can count, beyond the change management, on numerous advantages such as the improvement of internal processes, the improvement of productivity, the reduction of costs, an acceleration of the time-to-market,…

 According to Accenture’s 2014 study, 97% of large companies believe that digital innovation is critical or important to their future performance.